Mark Williams (basketball): College career

+Freshman season (2020–2021)

 Before the start of the season, Williams was named to the Kareem Abdul-Jabbar Award preseason watch list.
 On January 30, 2021, he scored 11 points and grabbed 5 rebounds in a 79–53 win over Clemson.
 On February 13, 2021, Williams recorded 13 points and 5 blocks in a 69–53 victory against NC State.
 On February 22, 2021, he tallied 18 points and 11 rebounds in a 85–71 win over Syracuse.
 On March 10, 2021, Williams recorded another double-double of 23 points and 19 rebounds in a 70–56 victory against Louisville in the second round of the ACC tournament.
 In that game his 19 rebounds set a record for the most ever by a freshman in the ACC Tournament, surpassing former Virginia center and NBA Hall of Famer Ralph Sampson's 18 rebounds against Clemson in the 1980 ACC Tournament and ranking the third highest for a freshman at Duke.
+Williams earned All-ACC Tournament second-team honors after averaging 18.0 points and 10.0 rebounds per game.
 As a freshman, Williams averaged 7.1 points and 4.5 rebounds per game.

+Sophomore season (2021–2022)

+On January 5, 2022, Williams scored 14 points and 10 rebounds in a 69–57 win against Georgia Tech.
 On February 26, 2022, he scored a career-high 28 points in a 97–72 win over Syracuse.
 Williams was named ACC Defensive Player of the Year as well as Third Team All-ACC as a sophomore.
 As a sophomore, he averaged 11.2 points, 7.4 rebounds and 2.8 blocks per game.
+Williams had a very productive sophomore season, his 110 blocked shots ranked fourth-most in a single season in Blue Devil history and his 142 career blocks ranked seventh all time in Duke history.
+Williams also had a shooting percentage of .721, which ranked the second best in Duke history and was the only player in the country 700+ from both the floor and free throw line.

-On April 18, 2022, Williams declared for the 2022 NBA Draft, forgoing his remaining college eligibility.
+On April 18, 2022, Williams declared for the 2022 NBA draft, forgoing his remaining college eligibility.